 Colours appear to be back in shabby chic fashion this year.
 We are certainly painting in colours that we didn’t use last year…proof indeed that it’s a fashion thing.
 Yes, the creams and the whites remain popular, but so too are greens, blues and beiges.
+So it was good to get to work with a new shabby chic colour treatment.

 A case in point was this dining room sideboard.
 It’s destined for a new life in an old cottage by the sea.
 Very calming.

 The design need was for a colour complementary with the other furnishings in the room.
 And so Joa’s White from Farrow and Ball was pressed into service.
+This is, of course, a shabby chic painting colour of 2013.

 It’s a distinctive colour in the Farrow and Ball colour range and one that really worked for this shabby chic colour treatment.